 Skip to main content

 Something fishy is going on.
 Of all the crazy health trends I thought I might discuss, this one never crossed my mind.
-And yes, the rumours are completely true – many people are turning to fish antibiotics to avoid the cost of a trip to the GP.
+And yes, the rumors are completely true – many people are turning to fish antibiotics to avoid the cost of a trip to the GP.

 What amazes me about humans is the truly creative manner in which we go about avoiding unpleasant things.
 We would literally do anything rather than face something that causes us anxiety.
 Even something as dangerous as taking fish antibiotics.

-Carrera Howie, told Mashable that she used a fish antibiotic called FishMox when she had a UTI, and it worked wonders.
+One user of fish antibiotics told Mashable that she used a fish antibiotic called FishMox when she had a UTI, and it worked wonders.

 They worked incredibly.
 The UTI was completely gone within a week, and I didn’t get another one for at least 4 more years.”